-In Andalusia a RTA (urban) or VTAR (Vivienda Rural) rental license is required if you rent out on a commercial basis for less than 2 months.
+In Andalusia, a RTA (urban) or VTAR (Vivienda Rural) rental license is required if you rent out on a commercial basis for less than 2 months.
 Be aware of the First Occupation License (Licencia de Primera Ocupacion) for urban properties.
-Also all bookings must be reported to the Guardia Civil.
-Next to that you need to pay IRNR income tax over your rental income.
-So all together a lot of costs and work, especially if you buy out of commercial investment.
-Therefor be realistic about your occupancy rate and profit calculation.
-Also the exact business formula is important for the type of rental license.
+Also, all bookings must be reported to the Guardia Civil.
+Next to that, you need to pay IRNR income tax over your rental income.
+So all together a lot of costs and work, especially if you buy as a commercial investment.
+Therefore be realistic about your occupancy rate and profit calculation.
+Also, the exact business formula is important for the type of rental license.

 Click here for the other chapters of ´LEGAL ADVICE BUYING HOUSE IN ANDALUSIA´.

 A lot of people buy a house in Andalusia as an investment for short-term rental to tourists.
 All together there´re quite some costs and considerations.
 Try to gain as much advice as possible (lawyer, real estate agent, internet).
 And make a realistic prediction of the rental potential.
 There´s lots of competition when it comes to rental, especially in low season.
 So be critical if the income is the main reason for your holiday home purchase in Andalusia.

 - Rental license: First of all you need your rental license, otherwise nowadays you are excluded from rental sites like AirBNB, Bookings.com, Spain-Holiday, etc. Read more about the different licenses in the paragraph below.

 - Income tax: Secondly you are to pay tax over your rental income.
 Fiscal residents in Spain do so once a year through the IRPF income tax.
 Non-fiscal residents submit their IRNR income tax forms 4 times a year (instead of once without renting out) through a gestor (accountant).
 The tax rate is about 20% and there are some proportional deductions allowed over official bills.